nichi97/timeTrack/README.md

     * Goals:
         * [x] Finish lecture 2 material review
     * Comments:
         * Finished review!
-It was exhilirating to see why we can replace p-hat with p using Slutsky.
+It was exhilarating to see why we can replace p-hat with p using Slutsky.
 So many mysterious solved!
         * Also all the convergences expanded my vocabularies immensely.
 I love this class so far, and my struggles today paid off.

 ### 06/08/2020